juxor/afaq/markdown/secI1.md

 theoretical assumption corresponding to no real state of affairs, however necessary it may be for our thinking and for the perfection of our knowledge of economics."_ [**Op.
 Cit.**, p.
 109] Or, for that matter, our critique of socialism!
-This can be seen from one his examples against socialism:
+This can be seen from one of his examples against socialism:

 > _"Picture the building of a new railroad.
 Should it be built at all, and if so, which out of a number of conceivable roads should be built?
 In a